ufidon/java/mod7/labs/Lab5.md

   create table DBTABLE(num1 double, num2 double, num3 double)
   ```
   - Use the Math.random() method to generate random numbers for each record
-- Create a dialog box that contains DBConnectionPanel as described in the Extra Credit
+- Create a dialog box that contains DBConnectionPane shown in the red box below
   - its jar file is provide [here](./resources/DBConnectionPane.jar)
     - use the jar file in VS Code
       - Add to "JAVA PROJECTS" -> "Referenced Libraries"